Ed Schieffelin: Tombstone founded

 On March 13, 1879, Al and Ed Schieffelin sold their two-thirds interest in the Tombstone Mining and Milling Company, which owned the Tough Nut mine, for US$1 million each to the Corbin brothers, Hamilton Distin of Philadelphia, and Simmons Squire of Boston.
 Safford became president of the new Tombstone Gold and Silver Milling and Mining Company with Richard Gird as superintendent.
 Ed moved on, but Al remained in Tombstone for some time longer.
 Gird later sold off his one-third interest for US$1 million, doubling what the Schieffelins had been paid.
 Gird remained in the territory, but Ed Schieffelin left to pursue other interests.

 When Cochise County was formed in February 1881, Tombstone became the county seat.
 In 1881, early in Tombstone's rapid growth, Ed's brother Al built Schieffelin Hall as a theater, recital hall, and a meeting place for Tombstone citizens.
 His great-niece Mary Schieffelin Brady reopened it in 1964 and it remains an attraction in Tombstone.
 It is the largest standing adobe structure in the southwest United States.

 At its height in the mid-1880s, Tombstone's population was officially about 7,000 miners, but some estimates figure in an additional 5–7,000 women and children, Chinese, Mexicans, and prostitutes.
 In the late 1880s, the silver mines reached the water table and the mines eventually filled with water.
 Tombstone's population faded, until tourism became its main attraction.

 Later life

 The custom-fitted steamer New Packet built by Ed and Al Schieffelin at the wharf in St. Michael, Alaska, two hours before its departure for a trip up the Yukon River.

 Ed had accumulated more than $1 million in wealth as a result of the silver boom.
 While he had maintained a casual appearance, including long hair and beard, he cleaned himself up.
 He traveled to New York City, Chicago, Washington, D.C., and other cities.
 He met many distinguished people.
-Ever restless, over the next 20 years Ed showed up at nearly every boom town in the West.
+Over the next 20 years Ed showed up at nearly every boom town in the West.